tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 The world of software engineering is filled with [anecdotes](http://www.comp.nus.edu.sg/~damithch/pages/SE-quotes.htm) that distill timeless truths from our field into short one-liners.

 <!-- Laajenna seuraavaa sovellusta siten, että siihen tulee nappi, jota painamalla sovellus näyttää <i>satunnaisen</i> ohjelmistotuotantoon liittyvän anekdootin: -->
-Expand the following application by adding that can be clicked to display a <i>random</i> anecdote from the field of software engineering:
+Expand the following application by adding a button that can be clicked to display a <i>random</i> anecdote from the field of software engineering:

 ```js
 import React, { useState } from 'react'